 - What were the major milestones in implementing the RO Model?

-What revisions did CMS make to the RO Model in the CY 2022 OPPS/ASC proposed rule?
+What revisions did CMS make to the RO Model in the CY 2022 OPPS/ASC final rule?

 - Participants in the Community Transformation track of the Community Health Access and Rural Transformation (CHART) Model or the Pennsylvania Rural Health Model (PARHM) will be excluded from participation.
 HOPDs that are eligible for but not participating in PARHM will not be excluded from the RO Model.

-- The "low volume opt-out" criteria were updated to include any physician group practice, freestanding radiation therapy center, or HOPD that furnishes fewer than 20 episodes in all of the selected CBSAs in the calendar year that is two years prior to the start of the PY (instead of in the most recent year with claims data available).
+- The "low volume opt-out" criteria were updated to include any physician group practice, freestanding radiation therapy center, or HOPD that furnishes fewer than 20 episodes in all of the selected CBSAs in the calendar year that is two years prior to the start of the PY.

 - The baseline period used to calculate the national base rates, historical experience adjustments, and case mix adjustments will be the three calendar year period beginning on January 1 before the start of each performance period; for PY1, the baseline period will be January 1, 2017 through December 31, 2019.